danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 { "message": "Unauthorized" }
 ```

-Great, now try the `curl` command from the Auth0 API details "Test" tab (with a token), but set the URL of our profile endpoint:
+Great, now try the `curl` command from the Auth0 API details "Test" tab (with a token), but set the URL to your profile endpoint.
+For example:

 ```
 curl --request GET \